henriquechehad/formlab/README.md

 # formlab
-Django XLSForm manager and converter using pyxform
+Django XForm manager and converter using pyxform

+## Features
+- Manage uploaded XLSForms / XForms
+- Auto-convert XLS to XForm using pyxform